Tejesh07/Tejesh07/README.md

 - 💞️ I’m looking to collaborate on new projects related to my interests

 - 📫 Reach me on instagram www.instagram.com/tejesh_4
+-
+- 💬 let's build a connection on linkedin @ https://www.linkedin.com/in/achippada
 <!---
 Tejesh07/Tejesh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.